North Dakota State Water Commission bolsters drought aid by $5 million

 “North Dakota producers continue to face unprecedented drought conditions that are devastating crops, decimating livestock herds and destroying billions of dollars in value on farms and ranches that have been built over generations,” said Burgum, who chairs the State Water Commission.
 “The relief approved today will help livestock producers manage this adversity and invest in infrastructure that builds resiliency against extreme drought conditions now and in the future.”

-The latest U.S. Drought Monitor map, released Thursday, shows that more than half of North Dakota is in extreme or exceptional drought, the two worst categories.
+The U.S. Drought Monitor map released July 29 shows that more than half of North Dakota is in extreme or exceptional drought, the two worst categories.
 All of the state is in some form of drought.
 State officials say the conditions driven by lack of precipitation and record heat are the worst in at least 30 years.

 The weekly crop report from the National Agricultural Statistics Service shows nearly all of the state's topsoil and subsoil is short or very short of moisture.
 Large percentages of staple crops including spring wheat, oats, soybeans and corn are rated poor or very poor.